russeree/blockbio/README.md

-# Blockbio 🐦 Bitcoin timechain info for Your Twitter Bio
+# Blockbio 🐦 Bitcoin Timechain Info for Your Twitter Bio

 ## Inspiration
 This project was formed out of a weekend warmup exercise with the goal